Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 With the fragrance “Stabfrenzy Forever” Melgaard and Hilberg worked towards a composition that reveals the darker sides of art.
 The scent “Joey,” an homage to gay porn actor Joey Stefano (1968-1994), is a formula marked by softness, while a third fragrance, “Speedball” — can be best described as uplifting.

-In addition to fragrances, the duo has collaborated on a series of stone and marble sculptures that take the form of tables, of varying heights.
+In addition to fragrances, the duo has collaborated on a series of stone and marble sculptures that take the form of tables of varying heights.

 In the exhibition, many of these elements—both the table sculptures, and two dimensional works, feature drawings by Melgaard and/or text etched into the surface of the stone, the tallest of which holds the test bottles and is inscribed with the words “BECAUSE I’M WORTH IT” in centuries old Italian marble.